 This article follows the journey we have been on together, leading up to fall, to get back into healthy rhythms.
 From Sabbath to seasonal planning, this practical piece will help you fill your toolbox on RaiseUpFaith while building time back into your week!

-For so many of us, new rhythms begin in the fall.
-It is an opportunity to make some decisions about what gets added to the calendar, and maybe also what doesn’t.
 As our lives fill up with the possibility of events, midweek programs, and the many activities our personal lives include, it can be difficult to discern how to make it all fit (and if it all should).
+Read on for an opportunity to make some decisions about what gets added to the calendar, and maybe also what doesn’t.

-There are so many demands pulling at our days as we head back to school, back into schedules (and managing schedules for our kids), back into the rhythms of routine.
-And there is only one habit that can bring order to my chaos in the changing winds of a season without exception: observing Sabbath.
+There are so many demands pulling at our days but there is only one habit that can bring order to my chaos in the changing winds of a season without exception: observing Sabbath.

 It is no secret that the number of children and young people attending church is declining rapidly.
 How can we effectively grow our children’s and youth work?
 Let's find out!